IMI-Medcom/onyxloader/README.md

-onyxloader
+OnyxLink
 ==========

-Mac and Windows firmware loaders for Onyx Geiger counter
+Mac and Windows firmware loaders for the Onyx Geiger counter

+Can also test device, plot and save data